ris-tlp/astroboy-bot/README.md

-# phoenix-bot
+# astroboy-bot

 A bot that notifies of upcoming NASA, SpaceX, ESA, CSA and other launches periodically. in progress